News and Events

 The robotics industry is constantly changing and evolving.
 New robotics technologies and developments in automation are quickly creating exciting career opportunities at every education level – from micro-credentials to PhDs.
 Here is where you can learn more about robotics careers in manufacturing and how these new technologies are benefiting workers

-As robots take on more complex tasks, the need for effective training is highly important.
+As robots take on more complex tasks, the need for effective robotics training is highly important.
 But how do you prepare humans and machines for challenges that haven't even been imagined yet?
-The answer lies in simulated environments—spaces where training can be safer, more cost-effective, and more precisely tailored to the application than some real-world settings.
+The answer lies in simulated environments—spaces where training in robotics can be safer, more cost-effective, and more precisely tailored to the application than some real-world settings.

 Training with robotics in real-world conditions carries obvious risks—robots can behave unpredictably, and mistakes might result in costly delays or even damage to the equipment.
 But there’s a flip side.
 Working in an environment that closely replicates actual scenarios gives trainees a huge advantage by preparing them for the challenges they’ll face.
-A simulated environment removes the danger and financial risk while still giving people the chance to experiment, troubleshoot, and learn from mistakes without worrying about breaking equipment or, worse, getting injured.

-Training setups using real robotics don’t come cheap.
-Simulations slash those costs by providing a virtual space where multiple scenarios can be run without needing physical materials or machines.
 Simulated environments also provide flexibility.
 Need to replicate a high-stakes factory setting or simulate an emergency shutdown?
-Simulated environments can adapt to any scenario you throw at them.
+A simulated environment can adapt to any scenario you throw at it.
 There are no physical limitations holding you back—just endless possibilities to explore.

 With simulations, repetitive practice is easy.
 Instant feedback helps trainees correct mistakes on the fly and perfect their skills faster than they would in the real world.